arcalot/arcalot.github.io/docs/arcaflow/concepts/typing.md

 For display purposes, the type system is designed so that it can infer the intent of the data.
 We wish to communicate the following intents:

 - Graphs are x-y values of timestamps mapped to one or more values.
-- Log lines are timestamps associated with text
+- Log lines are timestamps associated with text.
 - Events are timestamps associated with other structured data.

 We explicitly document the following inference rules, which will probably change in the future.